 - When making the glaze/icing, adjust the consistency accordingly by adding more powdered sugar to thicken glaze and more milk to thin out glaze.

-Focus on that delightful end product: warm, fresh-out-of-the-oven homemade Apple Pie Cinnamon Rolls.
+And here’s the delightful end product: warm, fresh-out-of-the-oven homemade Cinnamon Rolls with apple pie filling.
 Your kitchen smelling like cinnamon, apples and all things Fall.
 SO DREAMY.

 Serve this for brunch on weekend, holidays, potlucks, family get-togethers.
 It’s always a hit at our household!